-- Treasury bonds mature after 30 years.
+- Treasury bonds mature up to 30 years.

 “There are high-yield corporate bonds that are low rate, low quality,” says Cheryl Krueger, founder of Growing Fortunes Financial Partners in Schaumburg, Illinois.
 “I consider those more risky because you have not just the interest rate risk, but the default risk as well.”

 - Interest-rate risk: The market value of a bond can fluctuate as interest rates change.
 Bond values move up when rates fall and bond values move down when rates rise.